joyceycodes/JamPackd/journals/marble.md

 12/2/22

 - FINALLY GOT AUTH WORKING WITH NO TOKEN ERRORS!!!
 Scott/Z/Joyce.
 No idea where Tiffany is.
+Tiffany eventually came back.
+She was sick.
+Did not let us know what was up.
+- Still need to figure out logout button, also when user is logged in vs not logged in,
+- flesh out user account page
+- Fixed Errors when it came to Signup and Login links everyone should work now with no errors.
+- Group coded with Z
+- problem: not creating new token on login. line 77, auth.js